-- Computer won’t turn on?
+- The computer won’t turn on?
 This is rarely a hard drive issue.
 Check your computer over carefully and try to confirm that all parts are connected.
 Unplug it, wait 60 seconds, and plug it back in again.
 If you get no power-up process at all, you may need a new power supply — or battery, in the case of laptops.

-- Computer turns on, but you have no video?
+- The computer turns on, but you have no video?
 A failed video card or monitor can cause this issue.
 Ensure all monitor cords are plugged in.
 If you have a desktop, look inside the case and see if you can confirm the fans are spinning on your video card.
 If all else fails, try another monitor to rule out a problem with your current one.

-- Computer turns on, boots up, but locks up on Windows/OS?
+- The computer turns on, boots up, but locks up on Windows/OS?
 This is usually a software issue; your operating system may be corrupted.
 Windows offers the ability to repair in place without losing your data, but it may be best to have an expert handle this if you aren’t confident in your skills.
 Other OSs may not offer recoverability options.